Can a DIYer install the FIBO System?

-Preparation works may include demolition, framing, roughing in plumbing and electrical, fixing windows and completing the floor and ceiling.
+Preparation works may include demolition, framing, roughing in plumbing and electrical services, fixing windows and completing the floor and ceiling.

-Vertical surfaces or studwork should be flat, plumb and dry.
-Although the panels are waterproof it is suggested that the floor wall junction and up to 150 mm above the floor level be sealed with a waterproofing membrane.
+Vertical surfaces or stud-work should be flat, plumb and dry.
+Although the panels are waterproof it is suggested that the floor/wall junction and at least 150 mm above the floor level be sealed with a waterproofing membrane.

-Fibo panels should be allowed to season for three days under the same roof that they are to be installed.
-All Fibo products must be inspected prior to installation to ensure there are no visible faults or defects.
-Should you note a product defect then contact Sourcecorp as soon as possible.
-Do not install any defective product.
+Fibo panels should be allowed to acclimatise for three days in the area that they are to be installed.
+Fibo products need to be inspected prior to installation to ensure there are no visible faults or defects.
+Report any product defect to Sourcecorp as soon as possible.
+Do not install defective products.

 What is the best way to install the FIBO System?

-The Fibo System is designed to be fitted directly onto the building’s stud frame work; this is the cheapest and quickest way.
-However, it can be just as easily fitted over existing wall sheets, such as Gyprock ®, Villaboard® or other types of cement or fibre sheeting.
+Fibo is designed to be fixed directly onto framework (wooden or steel); this is the cheapest and quickest method.
+However, it can be just as easily fitted over existing wall sheets, such as Gyprock ®, Villaboard® or other types of wall sheeting.

 As to the best form of installation:

 For renovation works, then the best type of installation will depend on the state of existing walls, the requirement to access wall cavities and how quickly the job needs to be completed.
-If the wall substrate is sound, then the Fibo System can be glued and screwed to the wall.
+If the wall substrate is sound, then the Fibo System can be glued and screwed to the existing wall.

 Can the FIBO system be installed onto Gyproc, fibre cement sheet or other wall sheeting products?

 Yes, the Fibo System can be fitted directly onto existing or new wall sheeting.
-We would always recommend mechanical fixing, using screws, in the first instance.
-However, should this not be possible or practical and, provided your walls are sound and straight, you can use adhesive to install the Fibo System can be fixed with adhesive over wall sheeting.
+We always recommend mechanical fixing.
+Should this not be practical and if the wall is sound, then the Fibo System can be fixed with adhesive over wall sheeting.

-Can the Fibo system be installed over existing wall tiles?
+Can the Fibo system be installed over wall tiles?

 Yes, panels can be fixed to an existing tiled wall to provide a fast and cost effective update.
 In particular it avoids the mess and cost of demolition works.
-That stated, it is important that the underlying tiles are sound, and the wall is properly prepared.
+That stated, it is critical to properly prepare a tiled wall before commencing a Fibo installation.

-If the tiled surface is sound, then preparation before installing the Fibo system consists of:
+If the tiled surface is sound, then preparation before installing Fibo consists of: